 The aims of the Association pour le rayonnement des orgues Aristide Cavaillé-Coll de l’église Saint-Sulpice, à Paris (AROSS) are to make discover, develop and consolidate the image of Saint-Sulpice organs by organising concerts, masterclasses and actions with schoolchildren.

 The Church of Saint-Sulpice houses two exceptional instruments constructed by the acclaimed organ builder Aristide Cavaillé-Coll (1811-1899).
 With thoroughly preserved tonal and aesthetic designs, the choir organ (1858) and main organ (1862) are irreplaceable, serve as testimonies to the builder’s art, and represent hallmarks of the organ world.

-For its 29th season, AROSS has invited famous organists from France, England, and Spain as well as young organists of exceptional talent.
-Choirs and instrumental ensembles will also be featured, and of course improvisation.
+For its 30th season, AROSS has invited famous organists from France, Spain, Germany, Japan… for 7 dates.
+Choirs, a horn player and a narrator will also be featured, and of course improvisation.

-The artist playing will be displayed on a screen in the nave.
+The artists playing will be displayed on a screen in the nave.

 How is AROSS financed?